dorianpeters/dorianpeters/README.md

 - 👋 Hi, I’m @dorianpeters
-- 👀 I’m interested in linux and open source software.
+- 👀 I’m interested in cybersecurity, law, and web development
-- 🌱 I’m currently learning and studying for the CompTIA Linux+ certification.
+- 🌱 I’m currently learning and studying web development through The Odin Project
 - 📫 How to reach me ...dpeters08@gmail.com

 <!---